 A terminally ill person is not expected to be cured of their disease or illness.
 But

-they still require a lot of physical and emotional care and comfort.
-Knowing what
+they still need a lot of physical and emotional care and comfort.
+Knowing what a dying

-emotions, and physical changes that occur may help those around them make the diagnosis
+and physical changes that occur may help those around them make the diagnosis and

 The emotional, physical, and spiritual impact a dying friend, family member, or spouse